Amsterdam Pipe Museum: Collection

 The collection of the Amsterdam Pipe Museum has been growing since the day of its establishment due to a policy of regular acquisitions.
-It now counts for more than 25,000 items, which are systematically arranged and stored in the museum's storage room.
+It now counts more than 25,000 items, which are systematically arranged and stored in the museum's storage room.
 It includes artifacts of the cultural history of smoking from nearly all continents.
 A representative selection is displayed in tailor-made cabinets.

 The collection itself is the worldwide archive for pipes and serves as source of information for multiple scientific papers and publications.
 In 1993 it was awarded with the A-status within National Collections by the Ministry of Culture and Science of the Netherlands.
-This qualifies the Amsterdam Pipe Museum as the National Museum for the tobacco pipe and the smoking culture.

-The Amsterdam Pipe Museum’s collection can be described with the following categories:
+The Amsterdam Pipe Museum’s collection has the following categories: